 Because employees’ skills and hourly pay rates are tracked in the software, the software “knows” which employees can work each shift, and can make a schedule prioritizing the lowest cost.
 These apps can also manage employee time-off requests, so the automated schedules will take those leave requests into account when making schedules, too.

 Yet another bonus with auto-scheduling is that there’s less room for accusations of bias or favoritism when a computer is doing the heavy lifting of scheduling.

-The best scheduling software on the market often integrates directly with most popular payroll software.
-That means that each employee’s hours worked, including their regular hours, overtime hours, and even double overtime hours, will populate directly in payroll.
+The best scheduling software on the market often integrates directly with the most popular payroll software.
+That means that each employee’s hours worked, including their regular hours, overtime hours, and even double overtime hours will populate directly in payroll.
 This makes it easier than ever for managers to cut their employees’ checks — another task that used to take hours.

 Better Data and Insights